Otolone/WebApp/README.md

 # WebApp
-Thanks to Manue Kiessling: The Node Beginner Book
+Thanks to Manuel Kiessling: The Node Beginner Book